gilrazil/Numa-health-app/DEVELOPMENT_STATUS.md

 # Numa Health App - Development Status 🏥

-## Current State: Build 26 - Firestore Testing Strategy
+## Current State: Build 27 - Firestore-Only Testing Strategy

-The Numa Health App is currently in **Build 26** implementing **Firestore Testing Strategy** for systematic debugging of iOS production issues.
-This follows the systematic debugging approach to build incrementally on the successful Build 25 authentication foundation by adding Firebase Firestore data operations.
+The Numa Health App is currently in **Build 27** implementing **Firestore-Only Testing** for systematic debugging of iOS production issues.
+This follows the systematic debugging approach to build incrementally on the successful Build 25 authentication foundation by adding ONE new component: Firestore data operations.

-### 🧪 Current Build 26 Strategy
+### 🧪 Current Build 27 Strategy (One Risk Only)
 - **Firestore Testing**: User profile creation and retrieval from Firestore
 - **Data Operations**: Save user profile data with comprehensive logging
 - **Profile Display**: Shows retrieved profile data across navigation
 - **TestFlight**: Production build for App Store distribution
 - **Incremental**: Add Firestore layer on top of proven Build 25 authentication
 - **Error Handling**: Comprehensive Firestore error handling and display
+- **📝 Note**: Camera code present but NOT tested in Build 27

 ## ✅ Completed Features